In this tutorial, we plan to learn about Spring Boot Actuator and how to add custom information to the /info

 </dependency>

-2. Enabling ‘/info’ Endpoint
+2. The ‘/info’ Endpoint is Enabled By Default

-After adding the actuator dependency, the only remaining step is to enable the endpoints provided by him.
+After adding the actuator dependency, the only remaining step is to enable the endpoints provided by it.
 Spring boot can provide information to any target type, such as JMX or Web.
 To use an endpoint:

-- The endpoint must be enabled.
+• The endpoint must be enabled.

-- Its exposure must be enabled for the target destination.
+• Its exposure must be enabled for the target destination.

-By default, all endpoints except /shutdown
+By default, all endpoints except /shutdown are enabled.
+It means ‘/info’ is also enabled, by default.

-endpoint is enabled.
-So for a Spring boot web application, by default, only /health endpoint will be accessible from the browser, and other endpoints can be accessed using JMX.
+For web exposure, only ‘/health‘ and ‘/info‘ endpoints are enabled.
+So for a Spring boot web application, by default, only /health and /info endpoints will be accessible from the browser, and other endpoints can be accessed using JMX.

 3. Default Information Provided by ‘/info’ Endpoint

-For our example, we will use the application from the article: Bootstrapping a REST API with Spring Boot.
+For our demo, we will use the application from the article: Bootstrapping a REST API with Spring Boot.
 We will open the project and follow the steps from the article’s first point: add the Spring Boot Actuator dependency and enable the /info endpoint.

 When we run the application, the Spring app tells us about the newly exposed endpoint i.e. /actuator